slok/stactus/README.md

 ## Getting started

-You can check the Stactus [showcase](https://github.com/slok/stactus-showcase), or download yourself and run it:
+You can check the Stactus [showcase][stactus-showcase], or download yourself and run it:

 ```bash
 git clone https://github.com/slok/stactus-showcase /tmp/stactus-showcase